Diamond Blackfan Anemia (DBA) in Children

 - Stem cell transplant.
 Stem cells are cells in the bone marrow that can become all types of blood cells.
 First a matched donor is found.
 This is usually a close family member.
 Then the donor’s stem cells are given to the person with DBA.
 A stem cell transplant may cure DBA.
 But rejection or infection is possible.
 These risks are serious.
 So stem cell transplant is usually not done unless steroids or blood transfusions don’t help.

 About 20% of people with DBA go into remission after treatment.
-Remission means that the signs and symptoms of anemia have disappeared for more than 6 months without any treatment.
+Remission means that the signs and symptoms of anemia have disappeared for more than 6 months.
 Remission can last for many years and can even be permanent.
 If symptoms come back after remission, it is called relapse.

-What are the complications of DBA in a child?
+What are possible complications of DBA in a child?

 Complications of DBA include: